Emergency Washing Facilities Policies

 "Emergency Washing Facilities" means emergency showers, eye washes, eye/face washes, hand-held drench hoses and other similar equipment.
 Emergency eyewash must be provided where there is the potential for an employee's eyes to be exposed to corrosive, strong irritants, or toxic chemicals.
 "Emergency Washing Facilities" must be readily available and accessible, free of obstructions, and require no more than ten seconds to reach.
 The travel distance should be no farther than fifty feet.

-A list of type and location of "Emergency Washing Facilities" will be compiled and submitted to Risk & Safety Management, with documentation of the annual testing kept on file at Risk & Safety Management.
+A list of type and location of "Emergency Washing Facilities" will be compiled and submitted to Risk and Safety Management, with documentation of the annual testing kept on file at Risk and Safety Management.

-All plumbed emergency eyewash facilities must be activated weekly (department).
+All plumbed emergency eyewash facilities must be activated weekly by the department.